sbu-fsl/Metis/fs-state/README.md

   a behavior discrepancy among the tested file systems.
 - `--keep-fs, -k`: Do not unmount the tested file systems when the model checker exits.
 This is useful for debugging.
+- `--setup-only, -s`: The script will only format and mount the file systems, and won't run the model checker.
+This implies `--keep-fs`.
 - `--verbose, -v`: Be more verbose.

 This script will create a JFFS2 file system on /dev/mtdblock0 and a XFS file